-3. The students will be familiarized with mathematical models of Reactors and Separation equipment

-- 4. Students will understand the basic concept for solving the developed model equations - 5.
+- 1. Understand the concepts of lumped and distributed models - 2.
+The students will be familiarized with mathematical models of Reactor equipment - 3.
+The students will be familiarized with mathematical models of Separation equipment - 4.
+Students will be understand the basic concept for solving techniques for developed model equations - 5.
 Familiarize with the flow sheet for chemical process simulation with the software packages.